The Top Saudi Arabian Festivals

 Saudi Arabia provides a variety of unusual experiences as a nation that is still relatively unknown to visitors from other countries.

-Having been closed to tourism until 2019, a lot is beginning to change across the Kingdom, and as it begins to embrace modernization, movie theatres have been built, and international festivals have started being held.
+Having been closed to tourism until 2019, a lot is beginning to change across the Kingdom, and as it begins to embrace modernization, movie theatres have been built, international festivals have started being held, and you can now get a Saudi Fast Visa.

 As with any nation with a controversial cultural history, travel to Saudi now presents an opportunity to widen perspectives about the world, and interact with a society who are broadening their own perspectives through interactions with foreigners.